-Since its conception, a defining element of the discipline of psychoanalysis and psychodynamic psychology has been an ongoing discourse about historical, philosophical, and biological discoveries and the interplay between the internal and external world.
-The internal world is considered in concepts such as the unconscious, imagination, fantasy, and defense mechanism while the external world is thought of in environmental factors such as parents, family, peers, community, and context.
-Both worlds are seen as relevant for a person's development, wellbeing or suffering, stagnation or transformation, disorder or healing.
+Since the conception of psychoanalysis, a defining element of the discipline has been a lively discourse about historical, philosophical, and biological discoveries and the interplay between the internal and external world in the life of the individual.
+A person's internal world is thought of in dynamic concepts such as the unconscious, imagination, fantasy, and defense mechanisms while the external world is conceived in variables such as parents, family, peers, community, and society at large.
+The interplay of both worlds is seen as influential and formative in the development of individuals and whether they will thrive, stagnate, or decline; experience wellbeing or suffering; or change, heal, and be transformed.

-Historically, psychoanalysis though has been criticized for neglecting a thorough investigation into the impact of culture upon theoretical conceptualization, research, and the development of psychoanalysis as a therapeutic modality.
-More recently, psychoanalytic theorists have come to appreciate culture as an inextricable aspect of the psyche, leading also to the call of a more systematic inclusion of cultural competence as a core, essential component of psychoanalytic psychotherapy.
+Historically, though, psychoanalysis has been criticized for neglecting the impact of culture upon theoretical conceptualizations, research, and the development of psychoanalysis as a therapeutic modality.
+More recently, psychoanalytic theorists have come to acknowledge culture as an inextricable part of the psyche, leading also to the call for a more systematic inclusion of cultural competencies and cultural humility as a core component of psychoanalytic psychotherapy.